Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: Introduction

 Beyond final scores, \benchmarkname{} is designed for behavioral diagnosis.
-The benchmark provides each agent an isolated workspace and a grading API for iterative submission, together with two key capabilities.
+The benchmark provides each auto-designed agent an isolated workspace and a grading API for iterative submission, together with two key capabilities.
 First, \emph{runtime instrumentation} records every submission, code revision, and model artifact throughout the agent's run.
 Second, a \emph{post-hoc analysis module} automatically generates structured case studies and run reports from these artifacts.
 Together, these enable automated diagnostic analysis of agent-driven post-training behavior, revealing not just whether agents succeed but how they search, fail, and adapt.

-In controlled experiments with five agent systems spanning three scaffold families and six driver LLMs (OpenHands, OpenCode, Claude Code, Codex CLI, Gemini CLI), we find that agents achieve striking interactive gains---on ALFWorld, an RL-only agent improves from 5.97 to 93.28 via SFT warm-up and GRPO with online rollouts---yet make only marginal progress on others (DeepSearchQA: +2.75 within evaluation noise).
-A controlled study on Qwen3-8B-Base provides suggestive evidence that driver choice has a large effect on interactive tasks: within a fixed scaffold, switching drivers changes ALFWorld improvement from near-zero to +78pp.
-More broadly, we observe that supervised pipelines dominate agent-driven post-training under fixed budgets, with online RL succeeding as the final best route only on ALFWorld.
+In controlled experiments with five agent systems spanning three scaffold families and six driver LLMs (OpenHands, OpenCode, Claude Code, Codex CLI, Gemini CLI), we find that agents achieve uneven interactive gains.
+On ALFWorld, an RL-oriented agent run improves from 4.85 to 93.28 via SFT warm-up and GRPO with online rollouts, showing that agent-driven online RL is possible in at least some settings.